zcarson1114/examples/unittesting.examples/js/README.md

 ## Requirements

 Install Node.js version greater than 13.2.0.
-Then run `npm install` to install packages.
+Then run `npm install` in this folder to install packages.
+You will also need selenium driver for a browser that is available on your system.

 ## Run the test cases

-To run the test cases, run `npm run test`.
+To run the unit test cases, run `npm run test`.
+To run the selenium test cases, run `npm run test-browser`.

 ## Run the web application